• Skip to primary navigation

 • Yellow Mustard: Yellow mustard has a crisp, tart-and-tangy flavor that won't be clearing anyone's sinuses with spice.

 • Chili Powder: Chili powder is a seasoning blend of ground-dried chiles and other spices.
 Common chiles include New Mexico chiles, Ancho chiles, or Cascabel chiles.
-These are usually combined with spices such as cumin, oregano, and paprika.
+These are usually combined with cumin, oregano, and paprika.
 The taste varies from blend to blend.

 • Apple Cider Vinegar: Several studies in animals and humans have found that acetic acid and apple cider vinegar may promote fat-burning and weight loss, decrease blood sugar levels, increase insulin sensitivity, and improve cholesterol levels.